 - Nothing is to be thrown over the deer fence.
 Any member who damages the deer fence shall pay to have it repaired by a contractor approved by the Board.
 If the member refuses, the Board reserves the right to cancel plot privileges for that year and subsequent years.

-- If a member or anyone connected to them does not properly close a deer fence gate including locking it if they are the last to leave, or interferes in any way with a locked gate, or attaches a hose to the water system without paying for the water, the Board reserves the right to cancel their plot privileges for that year and subsequent years.
+- If a member or anyone connected to them does not properly close a deer fence gate including locking it if they are the last to leave, or interferes in any way with a locked gate, the Board reserves the right to cancel their plot privileges for that year and subsequent years

 - Intimidating, threatening, or abusive behaviour toward any other member of the GAGA will not be tolerated.

 - The Board expects all members to voluntarily comply with these Rules; non-compliance will result in a warning with the expectation that immediate corrective action will be taken.
 The Board reserves the right to cancel plot privileges and re-assign plot(s) at any time for any member’s failure to abide by these Rules.

 - Raised boxes made of wood and other construction materials may only be used in perennial plots and must not be more than 60 cm (2 feet) high and 90 cm (3 feet) wide.
 The raised boxes must be sited so that they do not shade or interfere with the air circulation in neighbouring plots.
 To ensure this does not occur in perennial plots 5-14 and 60–69, the boxes must be sited in the centre of the plot.
 This rule does not apply to raised beds that are less than 30 cm (1 foot) high.